-This TOE is equipped with Fax Controller Unit (hereafter, "FCU") to provide Fax Function, the Printer Unit to provide Printer Function, and the Scanner Unit to provide Scanner Function for the MFP.
+This TOE is equipped with Fax Controller Unit (hereafter, "FCU") to provide Fax Function for the MFP.

 It is assumed that this TOE is located in an environment where physical components and interfaces of the TOE are protected from the unauthorised access.
 For the operation, the TOE shall be properly configured, maintained, and managed according to the guidance documents.